Car-free adventures aroundWindermereCumbria

-Opened on March 23rd 2019, a brand new waterside attraction near popular Bowness Pier transforms a collection of old boats into the £20 million Windermere Jetty Museum.
+Opened in March 2019, a new waterside attraction near popular Bowness Pier transforms a collection of old boats into the £20 million Windermere Jetty Museum.
 World-class exhibits, from Beatrix Potter’s sturdy rowing boat to elegant varnished teak steam launches, celebrate centuries of Lakeland tradition.
 Overhead hang the Miss Windermere IV hydroplane and other record-breaking motorboats.

 - The museum is about two miles south of Windermere railway station and there are several options for getting there from the station, including on foot, by bus (see below) bike (cycle hire at the station), or by taxi.

 - You can also get there by boat from Bowness or Ambleside Pier.
 Buy a combined ticket for the ‘Red Cruise’ around the lake to visit to the museum and make a day of it or buy the cruise ticket and simply stop off at the (great!) cafe for lunch.

 - The museum is a lovely ten minute walk from the (often open top) 599 bus route, which runs from Grasmere to Bowness via Windermere Station.
 Get off at the Royalty Cinema and walk down Longlands Road.
 See map below.